Joel Plaskett: Thrush Hermit

 Plaskett was the lead singer and guitarist for the Halifax-based band Thrush Hermit.
 Catano was replaced by drummer Cliff Gibb in 1994, the same year the band was signed to Murderecords.
-After two EPs, the group went on to release its full-length debut on Elektra in 1997--Sweet Homewrecker, which was recorded in Memphis with producer Doug Easley.
+After two EPs, the group went on to release its full-length debut on Elektra in 1997–Sweet Homewrecker, which was recorded in Memphis with producer Doug Easley.
 The album did not do well commercially, and they were dropped by their label.
 The band would record one more album, Clayton Park, for Sonic Unyon Records, before quitting in 1999.

 Neuseiland

 In late 1998, Neuseiland was formed by Plaskett of Thrush Hermit, as well as members of popular Halifax bands The Super Friendz and Coyote, the Euphonic, both of which had also recently broken up.
 Taking the name of the band from a Dutch children's book by Annie Schmidt called The Island of Nose, the band consisted of Plaskett on drums, Charles Austin and Drew Yamada on guitar, Andrew Glencross on keyboard and Tim Stewart on bass.
 They cited King Tubby, Kraftwerk, Pink Floyd, Ray's Chicken Pita and Willie Nelson as influences.
 The goal of the band was to mix conventional song structure with experimentation inspired by krautrock, stoogian protoplasm and the subtractive mixing techniques of "version" reggae.
-The band released one album, the self-titled Neuseiland, recorded and released in 1999.
+The band released one album, the self-titled Neuseiland, recorded and released on March 4, 2000.
+The band released an extended play, The Disappearing E.P., on December 8, 2001.
+Sessions for a third release, titled Ai Yi Yi, were recorded in 2002, but never materialized in an official release until 2014.
+The band broke up after performing a farewell show on January 6, 2005.

+In August 2014, the band released a digital-only compilation collection titled Rarae Aves, which included outtakes, CBC RadioSonic performances, and select demos from recording sessions dating back to 2002, on Bandcamp.
+Included in this collection were photographs and a near-complete video of their final show in 2005.

+On August 3, 2017, the band's bassist Tim Stewart died.